Stage One | Pre-Production

-Be sure to keep involved in the editing process just as you did in the scripting process!
+Be sure to stay just as involved in the editing process as you were in the scripting process!
 The first step in the post-production stage is logging the footage.
-You can leave it up to us, or review the footage yourself, recording the time code of the sections you’d like used from a DVD copy of the raw footage.
-This can save you money and you are at liberty to pick out what you consider the best clips of each scene from the script.
-We then take the raw footage tapes and digitally capture all of those time coded clips that were logged and put them into our non-linear computer editing system.
-This allows us to arrange the clips in the proper order according to the script.
+You can leave it up to us, or review the footage yourself, recording the time code of the sections you’d like to see.

-With the rough cut produced we can then use After-Effects to create the motion graphics and reinforce elements such as your name, logo, address, phone number, and slogan.
+With the rough cut produced we can then use Adobe After Effects to create the motion graphics and reinforce elements such as your name, logo, address, phone number, and slogan.

 How much will it cost?

 • It is customary to put 50% down of the estimated cost in order to book your shoot and edit dates.
-Realize it’s an ESTIMATED cost based on our time and services provided.
+Realize that this is an ESTIMATED cost based on the projected time spent and services provided.
 Any additional costs and time spent will be pre-approved by you.
-Change requests also take extra time and will be assessed accordingly.
-Also, note that expediting a work order incurs additional fees as well.
+Change requests also take extra time and will be calculated into the cost accordingly.
+Note that expediting a work order incurs additional fees as well.

 • Your video could take 5 to 50 hours or more to shoot & edit depending on the scope of the project.
 Our goal is to transform the raw footage into an exceptional marketing tool for your business.

-We have invested a lot in our equipment, training and experience and continuously expand with the new technologies released yearly.
-Unlike a Hollywood movie, we generally wear multiple hats while working on your project to cover all of these jobs:
+• We have invested a lot in our equipment, training, and experience.
+We continuously expand alongside the new technologies released yearly.
+Unlike a Hollywood movie, the members of our team generally wear multiple hats while working on your project, blurring the lines between the following roles.

 • lighting technician